 SUMTER COUNTY COURTHOUSE

-An icon of Sumter County got an extensive makeover, and most of the work is done.
+An icon of Sumter County got an extensive makeover, and there's only one project remaining.

 Situated at 141 North Main Street, the Courthouse was built in 1907 by architects William Augustus Edwards and Frank C. Walter in the Beaux Arts style, according to the National Park Service’s National Register of Historic Places.
 A two-year restoration, alteration and addition was completed in 1965 by the architecture firm James and Durant, A.I.A & Associates.
 The contractor was C.B.
 Askins & Company of Lake City.
 Mary W. Edwards nominated the Courthouse to be added to the National Register on April 27, 2004, and on June 16, 2004, it was approved.